 Have you ever met a wise history buff who also knows the latest trends and pop culture trivia?
 Well Holtkotter is the hipster grandpa you’ve been looking for.
 Classic traditional meets modern chic.
 Think about how knowledgeable, reliable, and accommodating this brand is.

-- Can you tell me about halogen bulbs please?
+- aWhat can you tell me about halogen bulbs?

 Halogen bulbs are white 3,000K color temperature with 100 color rendering index, 95% lumen maintenance over life.
 Halogen bulbs have high lumen output in very small bulb sizes, point source for precision optical assemblies, inexpensive to dim, easy to find, easy to dispose of.
 Halogen bulbs are up to 40% more efficient than standard incandescent bulbs.
 Further, no expensive ballasts are required Halogen bulbs and completely safe when used in properly designed luminaries.